dfki-ric-underactuated-lab/acromonk/software/python/real_system/README.md

 - `INIT_CONF=2`: IMU arm is attached to the bar and the motor axis is pointing towards the page, i.e. positive rotation is clockwise.

 ## Robust Forward Brachiation with AcroMonk
 For the robust forward brachiation, if you start the script's execution with zero configuration and then press `y`, the state machine detects the hanging position of the arm and starts with the recovery mode `ZF` and further continues with the rest of the brachiation maneuvers.
-However, if you place the robot in the `both arms attached` configuration after the initialization phase from zero configuration, and then press `y`, the execution will be started from the `BF` maneuver and continues with the brachiation.
+However, if you place the robot in `both arms attached` configuration after the initialization phase from zero configuration, and then press `y`, the execution will be started from the `BF` maneuver and continues with the brachiation.

 ## Atomic Behavior with AcroMonk
 The following instructions allow the execution of the atomic behaviors `ZF, BF, ZB, FB` on the real system:
 ### BF
-Place the robot in the initial position that both arms are attached to the bars and type one of the following commands depending on the `INIT_CONF`:
+Place the robot in the initial position where both arms are attached to the bars and type one of the following commands depending on the `INIT_CONF`:
 ```
 make
 ```